Diplomatic Security Service: Training

-After a new agent candidate is hired, he or she begins a nearly nine-month training program that includes the criminal investigator training program (CITP) at the U.S. Department of Homeland Security's law enforcement training center in Glynco, Georgia; a basic special agent course (BSAC) at the Foreign Affairs Security Training Center (FASTC) in Blackstone, Virginia; and courses at the Foreign Service Institute (FSI) in Arlington, Virginia.
+After a new agent candidate is hired, they begin a nearly nine-month training program that includes the criminal investigator training program (CITP) at the U.S. Department of Homeland Security's law enforcement training center in Glynco, Georgia; a basic special agent course (BSAC) at the Foreign Affairs Security Training Center (FASTC) in Blackstone, Virginia; and courses at the Foreign Service Institute (FSI) in Arlington, Virginia.

 After completion of all initial training, agents are required to pass quarterly re-qualifications on their duty weapons, which include the Glock 19M, Glock 26, Colt sub-machine gun, the Mk18 rifle, and Remington 870 shotgun.

-A new special agent is assigned to a domestic field office for two to three years before typically taking on an overseas assignment, although an agent can expect to be sent on frequent temporary duty assignments overseas even when assigned to a domestic post.

-However, agents may be called overseas much earlier depending on the needs of DSS.
+A new special agent is typically assigned to a domestic field office for two to three years before taking on an overseas assignment, although an agent can expect to be sent on frequent temporary duty assignments overseas even when assigned to a domestic post.
+Agents may also be called overseas much earlier depending on the needs of the DSS.

-As members of the Foreign Service, DSS special agents spend nearly half of their careers living and working overseas, often in hazardous environments and/or less developed countries throughout the world.
+As members of the Foreign Service, DSS special agents spend nearly half of their careers living and working overseas, often in hazardous environments and less developed countries throughout the world.